rundeck/docs/en/administration/security/authorization.md

 "                                            `create`           Create the matching job "                                            `toggle_schedule`  Enable/disable the job's schedule
 "                                            `toggle_execution` Enable/disable the job for execution
-`node`    "rundeck_server", "nodename", ...  `read`             View the node in the UI (see [Node resource properties](#node-resource-properties))
+"                                            `scm_create`       Create a Job only using SCM import plugin "                                            `scm_update`       Import changes to a job using SCM import plugin "                                            `scm_delete`       Delete a job only using SCM import plugin `node`    "rundeck_server", "nodename", ...  `read`             View the node in the UI (see [Node resource properties](#node-resource-properties))
 "                                            `run`              Run jobs/adhoc on the node
 ----------------------------